 The Supracondylar Humeral Fracture Study: A Randomized Control (RCT)

 This study focuses on upper arm fractures that are not dislocated.
 A treatment with a cast immobilizes the arm, allowing the bone to heal on its own.
 This aim is to compare two different casts, a traditional (hard) cast that must be removed at a hospital, and a removable (soft) cast which can be taken off at home at the end of treatment.
 The goal is to prove that removable casts, which offer equal protection and immobilization during healing, are just as good as traditional casts in terms of pain management, regaining ability to move the arm, patient satisfaction, and overall recovery.
 Soft casts differ from traditional casts because, rather than plaster, they use a fiber-glass backing to provide support and rigidity.
 As such, they can be easily removed by the family at home 3 weeks after the cast is applied.
 This would mean that patients and families would need to spend less time commuting to and from, and within, the hospital during and after the COVID-19 pandemic.
-This can also, importantly, minimizes x-rays for children.
+This can also, importantly, minimize x-rays for children.

 FAQ